The official Website of the remarkable UNIPOWER GT

 Gerry Hulford has played a huge role in ensuring the continuation of the Unipower GT marque's status, and I am delighted that he's to launch this website.
 For many years I have been impressed by the depth and breadth of his knowledge and how he has made himself available on the subject.
 As I said right at the start of this, we, and you, are all lucky to have him !.

-It is a great honour for me to gladly accept his kind offer to be Patron of the Register, and I look forward to supporting as many future Club/Register events as I am able.
+It is a great honour for me to gladly accept his kind offer to be Patron of the Club, and I look forward to supporting as many future Club/Register events as I am able.

 A brief history of the

 What was to become the Unipower GT was conceived as early as 1960, a few years before production started in 1966, when Ernie Unger, an auto engineer who from his early days working with Lotus and was now working with the Ford Motor Company, had created a package layout for the concept.
-This was then used as the basis of the body design renderings penned by an undisclosed Ford designer friend of Ernie's, who had been working on the Ford GT40 project.
+This was then used as the basis of body design renderings penned by Ron Bradshaw, a Ford designer friend of Ernie's, who had been working on the Ford GT40 project.
 Another old friend of Ernie’s, Tim Powell who had an engineering company called Universal Power Drives, had also become interested in the project by this time, when at a chance meeting between Ernie and Val Dare-Bryan, who was now designing and engineering for Roy Pierpoint, the Attila range of sports racing cars produced by Racing Developments of North London in 1964 and 1965, at Goodwood one day in 1963, discovered that they had a mutual synergy of thought and this stimulated the opportunity to move things forward and get started on the detail engineering / working drawings.

 The concept originated around the building of a lightweight and aerodynamic two-seater mid-engined sports car utilising as many off the shelf components as possible to reduce the cost, Interestingly here it was the issue of component cost, where the famed designer Sir Alec Issigonis of Mini fame was introduced to the concept and was so impressed, that he was instrumental in enabling the Unipower production to obtain parts, where the design required, at BMC factory prices, enabling a considerable saving over ‘spares’ prices.
 Whilst the Unipower GT was still expensive, between £950 and £1150 (or £17,000 - £20,500 in today’s money) depending on specification, because the cars were hand-built, it was still considered then and now to be the best of breed of the time.